For over 60 years Reed’s education recruitment specialists have been delivering outstanding service to schools and educational settings across the UK.

 We work with you to source special educational needs coordinators, teachers and learning support assistants from our large database of high-calibre SEND professionals, matching the exact requirements of your school and pupils.

 Reed is dedicated to providing the highest level of governance for the safe delivery of learning, providing you with the reassurance you need from a trusted recruitment partner.

 Following the disruption schools have faced, we are very proud to be part of the national effort to support disadvantaged pupils through the national tutoring programme (NTP).
-We specialise in delivering impactful sessions both face to face and online, through a national network of high-quality specialist tutors, to students across primary, secondary and SEN settings.
+We specialise in delivering impactful sessions both face to face and online, through a national network of high-quality specialist tutors, to students across primary, secondary and SEND settings.

 Through our market-leading online tuition platform, you can work in partnership with your tutor to aid the learning and progress of your students – ensuring they achieve the desired, measurable outcomes.

-We will help you find the best tutor to fit the needs of your school, whether that’s a QTS qualified teacher, professional tutor, SEN specialist, HLTA or a specialist university student with the right subject knowledge.
+We will help you find the best tutor to fit the needs of your school, whether that’s a QTS qualified teacher, professional tutor, SEND specialist, HLTA or a specialist university student with the right subject knowledge.